Programs & Courses

 DT 304 - Special Education (3.0 credits)

-This course acquaints students with a wide range of special needs children within a typical classroom setting in a Reformed Christian school.
+This course acquaints teacher candidates with a wide range of special needs children within a typical classroom setting in a Reformed Christian school.

-Suggestions for early detection, referral, and initial modification of programs and materials are presented.
+Suggestions for early detection, referral, and accomodations and modifications of programs and resources are presented.
 In addition, specific teaching approaches (e.g., differentiated instruction) and the role of the teacher in implementing IEPs will be introduced.

 Topics such as anxiety and depression will receive special emphasis.
-Students will be expected to tailor their readings and assignments to reflect their teaching interests.
+Teacher candidates will be expected to tailor their readings and assignments to reflect their teaching interests.

 EDU 303 - Child Development (3.0 credits)

-This course presents a brief historical overview of the child and his/her place in culture, society, family, and school.
+This course presents a brief historical overview of childhood and the child’s place in culture, society, family, and school.
 The physical, cognitive, and psycho-social dimensions of child development are examined from the beginning of life at conception, and special attention is paid to the school-aged and adolescent youngster.
+Throughout the course explicit connections will be made to learning and to current issues that affect schooling.

 EDU 304 - Special Education (3.0 credits)